paulssonlab/barcoded_amplicon_pipeline/README.md

 Exit code 137 means a task hit the memory limit, exit code 140 indicates that it hit the time limit.
 Intermediate files If you want to clear all output and re-run the pipeline from the beginning, run `rm -rf /path/to/data/work`. it may be helpful to clean up log files and reports by running `rm -rf .nextflow*`.
 TODO.

 # Known issues

+## Excluding old HMS O2 compute nodes
+Running nextflow with the `-profile o2` option will blacklist the compute nodes listed in the text file `$PIPELINE_ROOT/exclude_non_avx2.txt`.
+This is necessary because the older compute nodes in HMS O2 have old processors that do not support the modern SIMD instruction sets (e.g., AVX2) that are required by the conda-forge builds of polars and pyabpoa.
+If there's an individual compute node that is causing crashes or you want to blacklist for any reason, you can add its hostname to `$PIPELINE_ROOT/exclude_non_avx2.txt`

 ## Paulsson Lab GPU node
 I have not gotten the pipeline to run successfully on the Paulsson Lab GPU node.
 It is likely a matter of recompiling polars and/or abpoa (to use the correct SIMD compiler flags) as well as tweaking the dorado resource requirements.